 Winter is all around us (yes, we are very much aware, Jon Snow) and one of the oldest subjects in traditional landscape paintings are of winter scenarios.
 Take a snapshot of your favorite winter view, and translate it into painting.
 It can be a picturesque scene as you walk down Hyde Park or the sight of a frozen pool of water nearby.

 What's Christmas without the iconic snowman?
 We grew up building makeshift sculptures of these cute ice men in our backyards.
 Like reindeers, the sight of a snowman evokes feelings of stark coldness and nostalgia, as we associate them with winter and childhood.

 "Snowman I", "Snowman II" & "Snowman III" - Christmas Series by Cheri Wollenberg.

 Picturesque Scene - Let it shine: Christmas decorations and candles

 For the ultimate Christmas relaxation experience, treat yourself to some still-life painting.
 Try painting without a reference photo, and arrange a set-up with a view that you love.
 You can include some Christmas elements like your tree, gifts, and some lights.
 You will be amazed as you discover a kind of calm like no other.

 "Cinnamon Tea" by Nita Leger Casey.

 Remember: There is no one way to do art correctly.
 All of us have individual talents and personalities, and it is our unique capability as individuals to translate them into art.
-Make sure to practice your colour harmony, play on texture, and the last but not the least (also the most important!) – have loads and loads of fun.
+Make sure to practice your color harmony, play on texture, and last but not the least (actually the most important!) - have loads and loads of fun.